Renal pelvis or ureter cancerTransitional cell cancer of the renal pelvis or ureter; Kidney cancer - renal pelvis; Ureter cancer

-Cancer can grow in the urine collection system, but is uncommon.
-As a group, renal pelvis and ureter cancers account forabout 5% of all cancers of the kidney and upper urinary tract.
-They affect men more often than women and are more common in people older than 65.
+Cancer can grow in the urine collection system, but it is uncommon.
+Renal pelvis and ureter cancers affect men more often than women.
+These cancers are more common in people older than 65.

-The causes of this cancer are not completely known.
+The exact causes of this cancer are not known.
 Long-term (chronic) irritation of the kidney from harmful substances removed in the urine may be a factor.
 This irritation may be caused by:

 - Exposure to certain dyes and chemicals used to manufacture leather goods, textiles, plastics, and rubber